 MHSSCO Advisory Council - Provides guidance on activities and initiatives

-University of Missouri- College of Human Environmental Sciences, Department of Human Development and Family Studies, Center for Family Policy & Research - Houses the collaboration Office, provides administrative structure and direct guidance and supervision through a University designated contact
+University of Missouri- College of Human Environmental Sciences, Department of Human Development and Family Science, Center for Family Policy & Research - houses the Collaboration Office.
+The University of Missouri provides administrative oversight through funds from the Administration for Children and Families.

 Missouri Department of Social Services, Missouri Department of Elementary and Secondary Education and Missouri Department of Health and Senior Services all provide funding to match the federal grant

 Collaboration Offices may be found in human services agencies, child care resource and referral agencies, public universities, departments of education, governor’s policy research offices, etc. Regardless of the where, all Collaboration Offices are charged to facilitate collaboration among Head Start agencies…and entities that carry out activities designed to benefit low-income children from birth to school entry, and their families1.
 They provide a structure and a process for the Office of Head Start to work and partner with State agencies and local entities to leverage their common interest around young children and their families to formulate, implement, and improve state and local policy and practices.

 The Missouri Head Start-State Collaboration Office is housed in the Center For Family Policy & Research at the University of Missouri. http://mucenter.missouri.edu/home.htm

 Stacey Wright, Director